 Top scientists, irrespective of their nationality, may now apply for funding to create in Poland a research unit (innovative center of excellence) within the International Research Agendas Programme (IRAP) run by the Foundation for Polish Science – the largest NGO supporting science in Poland.

 The IRAP provides an opportunity to create specialised, world-class research units in Poland conducting quality research programmes and pursuing R&D activities on specific global scientific challenge.
 The IRAP is addressed to prominent researchers from Poland and other countries who would like to lead a project and manage an entire unit during the first stage of its existence.
 In order to submit an application and implement an IRA project, researchers must cooperate with a renowned research centre based in another country.
 Each project will receive the funding required to implement the research agenda.
 The suggested funding amount for five years is approximately EUR 8 million and may be increased.

 The IRAP is co-financed within the framework of Axis IV of the Smart Growth Operational Programme 2014 – 2020.
 The total budget of the programme is about EUR 126 million.
-This money will finance the creation of up 10 units pursuing international research agendas, selected in four competitions, in 2015 (completed), 2016 (now underway), 2017 and 2018.
+This money will finance the creation of up to 10 units pursuing international research agendas, selected in competitions, in 2015 (completed), 2016 (completed), 2017 and 2018.